8 USE IN SPECIFIC POPULATIONS

-There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to Halcion during pregnancy.
-Healthcare providers are encouraged to register patients by calling the National Pregnancy Registry for Other Psychiatric Medications at 1-866-961-2388 or visiting online at https://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/othermedications/.
+There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to psychiatric medications, including Halcion, during pregnancy.
+Healthcare providers are encouraged to register patients by calling the National Pregnancy Registry for Psychiatric Medications at 1-866-961-2388 or visiting online at https://womensmentalhealth.org/pregnancyregistry/

 Fetal/Neonatal Adverse Reactions

-Benzodiazepines cross the placenta and may produce respiratory depression and sedation in neonates.
-Monitor neonates exposed to Halcion during pregnancy and labor for signs of sedation, respiratory depression, withdrawal, and feeding problems and manage accordingly [see Warnings and Precautions (5.10)].
+Benzodiazepines cross the placenta and may produce respiratory depression, hypotonia, and sedation in neonates.
+Monitor neonates exposed to Halcion during pregnancy or labor for signs of sedation, respiratory depression, hypotonia, and feeding problems.
+Monitor neonates exposed to HALCION during pregnancy for signs of withdrawal.
+Manage these neonates accordingly [see Warnings and Precautions (5.10)].

 Oral administration of triazolam to pregnant rats and rabbits during the period of organogenesis caused skeletal developmental changes (variations and malformations) at maternally toxic doses in rats and at doses in rats and rabbits which are approximately equal to or greater than 200 times the maximum recommended human dose (MRHD) of 0.5 mg/day based on mg/m2 body surface area.
 Oral administration of triazolam to male and female rats before mating, and continuing during gestation and lactation did not result in embryotoxicity at doses up to approximately 100 times the MRHD based on mg/m2 body surface area, but did cause an increase in the number of stillbirths and postnatal pup mortalities at doses greater than or equal to approximately 40 times the MRHD based mg/m2 body surface area.
 14C-triazolam was administered orally to pregnant mice.
 Drug-related material appeared uniformly distributed in the fetus with 14C concentrations approximately the same as in the brain of the mother.

-Infants exposed to HALCION through breast milk should be monitored for sedation, respiratory depression, withdrawal symptoms, and feeding problems.
+Infants exposed to HALCION through breast milk should be monitored for sedation, poor feeding and poor weight gain.
 A lactating woman may consider interrupting breastfeeding and pumping and discarding breast milk during treatment and for 28 hours (approximately 5 elimination half-lives) after HALCION administration in order to minimize drug exposure to a breast fed infant.